Every year, in the spring, time changes happen as part of the Daylight Saving Time (DST) practice.

 The Daylight saving time practice can have different implications on how you manage your organization in Planday, as it depends both on your policies and on the country where you conduct your operations.

-If and when you need to switch to Daylight saving time, you will need to check and correct your payroll and schedule.
+⚠️ Planday does not support automatic DST adjustments for shift duration.
+If you need to switch to DST, you will need to check and manually correct your payroll and schedule:

-check and edit the Shift duration for the Shifts that overlap with the Daylight saving time change.
+check and edit the shift duration for the shifts that overlap with the DST change.
 As the clock changes forward (and one hour will disappear) you should make sure that the shift duration remains correct.

 check your payroll data, to make sure that there is no discrepancy or miscalculation in the number of hours worked for the date when daylight saving time changes occurred.